This is a list of courses with the subject code EDTL. For more information, see Teaching and Learning (College of

-Foundation knowledge and basic principles of behavior analysis in philosophical assumptions of behavior analysis, behavioral terminologies, verbal operants, and measurement concepts; explicitly links theory of behavior to practical application (e.g., special education); one of seven courses needed to qualify for the Board Certified Assistant Behavior Analyst (BCaBA) certification exam sponsored by the Behavior Analyst Certification Board (BACB).
+Foundational knowledge in basic principles and philosophical assumptions of behavior analysis, behavioral terminologies, verbal operants, and measurement concepts; explicitly links theory of behavior to practical application (e.g., special education); one of seven courses needed to qualify for the Board Certified Behavior Analyst (BCBA) exam.
 Corequisites: EDTL:7953.

 EDTL:5962 Function of Behaviors and Interventions 4 s.h.

 Functional assessment/analysis and interventions designed to change behaviors; describing and implementing components of functional behavioral assessment; using results of a functional assessment to develop a program to teach appropriate behavior and/or decrease inappropriate behaviors; development of an instructional program to teach desired behaviors; third in a four-course sequence to prepare Chinese-speaking students to sit for the Board Certified Assistant Behavior Analyst (BCaBA) certification exam sponsored by the Behavior Analyst Certification Board (BACB).
 Prerequisites: EDTL:5961 and EDTL:7953.

-EDTL:5963 Ethics and Professional Conduct of Behavior Analysts2 s.h.
+EDTL:5963 Ethics and Professional Conduct of Behavior Analysts 3 s.h.